jbudiman/api-bitcoin-world/source/index.html.md

 Field | Description | Format
 --------- | -------- | -----------
-code  | The result code | integer message  | The result status message| string commission  | The commission percentage applied to the rate, expressed as a decimal value| decimal value  | The value of 1 unit of crypto-currency (inclusive of commission fee) in fiat currency| decimal valueExcFee  | The value of 1 unit of crypto-currency (exclusive of commission fee) in fiat currency| decimal
+status  | The result status message| string commission  | The commission percentage applied to the rate, expressed as a decimal value| decimal value  | The value of 1 unit of crypto-currency (inclusive of commission fee) in fiat currency| decimal valueExcFee  | The value of 1 unit of crypto-currency (exclusive of commission fee) in fiat currency| decimal